 In addition to citing children as a motivation for their outdoor recreation, many focus group participants associated both current and past outdoor activities with family, tradition, and quality time.
 Focus group participants who fish or who have fished in the past typically shared memories of fishing with a father, grandfather, uncle, or their immediate family in general as a child.
 Therefore, those with any experience or interest in fishing likely associate it with memories from their childhood or with the intent of sharing the activity with their children (or both).
 Continue to emphasize the fishing programs for families and children, as well as the associated memories it can evoke or make in the future.
-Furthermore, fishing events on stocked ponds that nearly always provide a catch for children.
+Furthermore, fishing programs for families and children often offer immediate rewards, such as youth fishing events on stocked ponds that nearly always provide a catch for children.
 The focus groups revealed that interested adults are intimidated by the difficulty of fishing and that early success in fishing usually generates more enthusiasm for the sport.
 In addition to providing a memorable family experience, the programs for families and children likely address the need for easy and successful experiences to increase the likelihood that beginners continue to pursue fishing.